uktrade/ci-image-builder/README.md

 Under `pre-build` we suggest including a breakpoint, this can be useful for troubleshooting the container.
 This can be enabled when you `Start build with overrides`, in the AWS console.

-Finally, under build, the path to the `ci-image-builders build.sh` script is defined.
+Finally, under build, the path to the `ci-image-builder`'s `build.sh` script is defined.

 ## Instructions to Deploy a public image